imposterplant/tic-tac-toe/README.md

 ---

 ## Design Overview
-*The project follows a minimalist and clean design:*

 - **Grid Layout: A 3x3 grid where each cell is interactive.**
 - **Player Symbols: 'X' and 'O' are visually styled using CSS classes:**